msolides-2023/MU5MES01-2023/INSTALL.md

     conda config --set solver libmamba
     conda env create --file fenicsx-0.6.0.yml --force
     ```
 The first two lines are needed to use the new conda solver `mamba` instead of the default `conda` solver.
-This can be useful to avoid conflicts with the `pyvista` package and have a quicker installation.
+This can be useful to have a quicker installation.

 5. Install the xserver.
 This is required to run the graphical interface of pyvista.
     - On Linux, assuming that you are using a Debian-based distribution (e.g. Ubuntu), run the following command: